Program Structure

 Upon admission to the second phase of the program or just before for the St. Gallen campus, Swiss Finance Institute PhD candidates select a thesis topic and choose their thesis supervisor.
 Typically, students participate in research projects carried out at a partner university and work within their chosen project as a research or teaching assistant.
 These research projects’ networks also guarantee intensive contact with PhD students from other Swiss universities and provide an excellent and stimulating research environment.

 During this second phase all candidates are required to attend the “SFI Research Days” at the Study Center Gerzensee, the annual research conference organized by SFI, and the series of internal “brown-bag” lunch seminars organized by their partner department or university.
 In addition, SFI organizes advanced courses to enable students to acquire the skills that are most relevant to their thesis work.
-Recent examples of advanced doctoral courses are: "Finance and Product Markets: Theory, Evidence, and Measurements" with Prof. Gordon Phillips, Dartmouth College and by Prof. Laurent Frésard, SFI@USI and “Climate Finance” with Prof. Harrison Hong, Columbia University.
+Recent examples of advanced doctoral courses are: "Blockchains and Cryptocurrencies” by Bruno Biais, HEC Paris, “Empirical Asset Pricing” by Mikhail Chernov, University of California, Los Angeles, and “Finance and Product Markets: Theory, Evidence, and Measurements" by Gordon Philipps, Dartmouth College and Laurent Frésard, SFI@USI.

 The completion of the PhD in Finance program requires two successful evaluations: the first phase evaluation and a final defense of the PhD dissertation.
-Università della Svizzera italiana, the University of Geneva, the University of Lausanne, and the University of Zurich award a “Doctorate in Economics with Specialization in Finance”, the Ecole Polytechnique Fédérale de Lausanne a “Doctorate in Science with Specialization in Finance”, and the University of St. Gallen a “Doctor of Philosophy in Finance”.
+Università della Svizzera italiana, the University of Geneva, the University of Lausanne, and the University of Zurich award a “Doctorate in Economics with Specialization in Finance”, the Ecole Polytechnique Fédérale de Lausanne a “Doctorate in Science with Specialization in Finance”, the University of St. Gallen a “Doctor of Philosophy in Finance”, and the University of Basel a “Doctor rerum politicarum”.

 Swiss Finance Institute Local PhD Representatives at the Léman Campus: